 No, unlike the Worker's Compensation Benefit Program, your doctors are not required by law to share your medical information with your employer.
-Ask your attorney to provide a sample letter to show your doctor the law.
+Ask your attorney to provide a sample letter to show your doctor what the law is.
 The document provides a comprehensive explanation of what is and is not required when they provide your care.

 Can I Postpone Filing a FELA Claim for Compensation?